 - Check comfort on upper lip, nose, and temples

-Should I buy a Dive Mask with a Transparent or Silicone Skirt?
+Should I buy a Prescription Scuba Mask with a Transparent or Silicone Skirt?

 Ultimately, this decision is a personal preference.
 A clear silicon skirt will allow for more light and is usually a popular option for beginning divers.
 This is because the clear mask skirt provides an open feeling and more peripheral vision.
 Whereas on the other hand, the Opaque dark silicon is a better choice for underwater photographers as this tends to reduce glare.